rarnu/ktfunctional/README.md

 # ktfunctional

-a functional library for kotlin(android/jvm)
+a functional library for kotlin

 #### Using in Android